- UPS, FedEx, and USPS are all expected to announce higher than normal rate increases in September 2021

 3. Communicate with Customers

 Shipping is a form of customer service in online commerce, and it’s best to be extra attentive during the hectic holidays.
 Rather than risk tarnishing your relationship, you can double down on customer service and branded communications.
-This avoids unnecessary confusion, but also help to defuse tensions that arise after any unforseen delivery delays and stockouts.
+This avoids unnecessary confusion, but also help to defuse tensions that arise after any unforeseen delivery delays and stockouts.

 Here are a few ways to bolster your service during peak season shipping: